Awards & Scholarships

 • A 500-word or less description of a project or activity that best demonstrates ability and interest in science or mathematics.
 Selection criteria include: demonstrates ability and interest in science or mathematics, relevance to science or mathematics, effective communication, shows creativity and personality, and uses correct grammar, spelling, and vocabulary.

-In recognition of the fine educators of Houston, the museum awards the Wilhelmina C. Robertson Excellence in Science or Mathematics Teaching Award to one K-5th and one 6th-12th grade science or math teachers who demonstrate significant ability and dedication to teaching in either discipline in the Houston area.
-Recipients are both awarded of $2,000.
+In recognition of the fine educators of Houston we also offer the Wilhelmina C. Robertson Teaching Excellence Award.
+This award of $2,000 will go to one K-5th grade science or math teacher and one 6th-12th grade science or math teacher who demonstrate significant ability and dedication to teaching in either discipline in the Houston area.

-• Two letters of recommendation showing commitment to science or math education
+• PDF files of two letters of recommendation showing commitment to science or math education.

-• 500-word or less description of your teaching philosophy
+• PDF file of a 500-word or less description of your teaching philosophy.

-• 500-word or less description of a specific classroom activity or teaching method that creates a love of math and science in your students
+• PDF file of a 500-word or less description of a specific classroom activity or teaching method that creates a love of math and science in your students.

 Judging Criteria